abozhilov/ES-Iter/README.md

 #####`Iter.reverse(arrayLike)`

-Creates new `Iter` instance which iterates the `arrayLike` obj in reverse order from right to left.
+Creates new `Iter` instance which iterates the `arrayLike` obj in reversed order from right to left.

 ```javascript
 Iter.reverse([1, 2, 3]); // 3 2 1